-- A new SIPP is created with Dentons to receive the transfer and the SIPP establishment (if applicable) and transfer cancellation periods commence - The SIPP registers for VAT and opts to tax the shop which is required as a condition of a TOGC.
-VAT will be charged on the rent for the shop - > Mr Tomlins enters into negotiations to acquire the freehold of the entire premises personally with the intention of simultaneously granting a long leasehold of the shop premises which will be acquired by his SIPP as the SIPP cannot hold a reversionary interest in residential property - > Mr Tomlins is allowed to select his own solicitor who is instructed to commence work on the freehold purchase.
+- A new Dentons SIPP is created with Dentons to receive the transfer and the SIPP establishment (if applicable) and transfer cancellation rights periods commence - The Dentons SIPP is registered for VAT and opts to tax the shop which is required as a condition of a TOGC.
+VAT will be charged on the rent for the shop, the VAT paid on the rent could be reclaimed by the company if the company is registered for VAT - Mr Tomlins enters into negotiations to acquire the freehold of the entire premises personally with the intention of simultaneously granting a long leasehold interest in the shop premises which will be acquired by his SIPP, as the Dentons' SIPP cannot hold a reversionary interest in this residential property - Mr Tomlins selects his own solicitor who is instructed to commence work on the freehold purchase.
 The same firm of solicitors may be able to act for the SIPP trustees when acquiring the long leasehold interest in the shop - The purchase of the leasehold interest in the shop will be a connected transaction and thus a professional opinion of value is required to confirm the market value.
-Mr Tomlins selects an RICS Registered Valuer\ who reports the leasehold interest in the shop has a value of £195,000.
+Mr Tomlins selects an RICS Registered Valuer who reports the leasehold interest in the shop has a value of £195,000.